krevanth/ZAP/README.md

 The 32-bit standard Wishbone bus makes it easy to interface to other components over a typical 32-bit FPGA SoC bus, without the need for up/down converters.

 #### 1.2.1.
-ONLY_CORE = 0x0 Configuration

-In this configuration, the CPU is synthesized with cache and MMU.

-**The bus interface is efficient for burst transfers and hence, cache and MMU must be enabled as soon as possible for good performance.
-In this mode, ZAP will issue Wishbone burst transfers only if the cache is enabled.**
+Wishbone BURST Cycles

+When ONLY_CORE=0x0, cache maintenance operations (linefetch and writeback) are performed using burst cycles.
 The diagram below shows 16 x 4 byte = 64 bytes of memory being fetched for a cache linefill.
+The target application of ZAP is in an apps environment where cache is extensively used.

 ![](mem_read_burst.png)